optimistanoop/Android-Developer-Nanodegree/README.md

 # UdacityPopularMovies

-The core experience of this app are --
+The core experiences of this app are --

 - Upon launch, presents the user with an grid arrangement of movie posters.
 - Allows user to change sort order via a setting.